 The obligation at the end of the year is determined based on the most recent actuarial valuation report prepared for accounting purposes.
 The measurement date of the obligation coincides with the Corporation's fiscal year-end.
-The date of the most recent actuarial valuation of the obligation prepared for accounting purposes is March 31, 2022.
+The date of the most recent actuarial valuation of the obligation prepared for accounting purposes is March 31, 2022, with extrapolation to March 31, 2023.